Manuel Conde

-Early career
+He was the father of Filipino actor-comedian Manuel "Jun" Urbano, Jr.

+Career

+Rise to prominence

 His first film was Mahiwagang Biyolin in 1935.
 He made almost three dozen films under LVN Pictures as a contract star.

-Later career

 He later put up his own movie company, Manuel Conde Pictures, in 1947 which produced classic films, notably the Juan Tamad series (Si Juan Tamad (1947), Si Juan Daldal (Anak ni Juan Tamad) (1948), Juan Tamad Goes to Congress (1959), Juan Tamad Goes to Society (1960), and Si Juan Tamad At Juan Masipag sa Pulitikang Walang Hanggan (1963)).
 Other movies Conde produced, directed and/or starred were Vende Cristo (1948), Prinsipe Paris (1949), Krus Na Kawayan (1956), Siete Infantes de Lara (1950) and its re-make in 1973, Molave (1961) and the internationally acclaimed Genghis Khan (1950).

 Genghis Khan was the first Filipino film to be acclaimed at an international film festival in Venice in 1952.
 His Juan Tamad Goes to Congress is considered the best Filipino satire ever filmed.
 Some films intended for international release were planned by Conde but these were not pushed through because of some financial and production problems such as Saranggani, a film about the Ifugao rice terraces, a collaboration between James Agee as scriptwriter and Conde as the actor-director with United Artists as the distributor, the Rickshaw Boy and The Brown Rajah.

+1964–1985

+In the mid-1970s, Conde was residing in General Santos City for an early retirement from filmmaking when he was invited by fellow filmmaker Lamberto V. Avellana to direct a segment for the epic anthology film Tadhana: Ito ang Lahing Pilipino, produced by the National Media Production Center (NMPC).
+He shot the segment on Lapulapu and Rajah Sulayman in 1977, but the Tadhana film ultimately went unreleased.

 Death

-Manuel Conde died in 1985 in Manila, Philippines at the age of 69.
+Conde died on August 11, 1985 in Manila, Philippines at the age of 69.